alexharri/website/posts/encoding-declension.md

 ---

 The compressed trie acts as a sort of suffix-to-value pattern matcher.
 If a certain suffix in the input data always maps to a certain value, the compressed trie always returns that value for keys matching the suffix.

-However, if a suffix in the input data maps to more than one value, the trie branches.
-So if looking up a key with a suffix that branches, and no branch corresponds to the characeter forming a more specific suffix, the trie returns no value.
+But for "ambiguous" suffix matches, no value is returned.

 The idea is to apply this to Icelandic name declension.
 Since Icelandic names with similar suffixes _tend_ to have the same pattern of declension, the theory is that the compressed trie should be able to predict the correct pattern of declension for not-before-seen names.
-Let's see if that theory holds.
+Let's see how well that theory holds.

 ## Compressing 3,600 names

 Of the 4,500 approved Icelandic names, we have declensions data for roughly 3,600.

-Inserting the names and their form encodings into an empty trie gives us a trie with 10,284 nodes, 3,638 of which are leaves.
-Merging subtrees with common values reduces the total number of nodes to 1,588.
+Inserting those names and their form encodings into a new trie gives us a trie with 10,284 nodes, 3,638 of which are leaves.
+Compressing the trie by merging subtrees with common values reduces the total number of nodes to 1,588.
 Of those 1,261 are leaves and 327 are not.

 {<table data-align="right">
 <tbody>
-    <tr><th></th><th>Uncompressed</th><th>Compressed</th><th>Compressed as % of uncompressed</th></tr>
+    <tr><th></th><th>Uncompressed</th><th>Compressed</th><th>Compressed (%)</th></tr>
     <tr><td className="align-left">Total nodes</td><td>10,284</td><td>1,588</td><td>15.4%</td></tr>
     <tr><td className="align-left">Non-leaf nodes</td><td>6,646</td><td>327</td><td>4.9%</td></tr>
     <tr><td className="align-left">Leaf nodes</td><td>3,638</td><td>1,261</td><td>34.6%</td></tr>